Demystifying the EDS — Introduction & Overview

 Library staff who have responsibility managing access to (and discoverability of) e-resources or anyone with an interest in the topic.

-Lisa E. Jones has worked in library systems for academic and public libraries for 14 years before joining EBSCO in 2010.
-She works out of her home in New Orleans when she is not traveling for EBSCO across the US, Eastern Canada and the Caribbean.
+Lisa E. Jones worked in both academic and public libraries for 14 years before joining EBSCO in 2010.
+As a Senior Training Manager with EBSCO, Lisa travels across the U.S., Eastern Canada, and the Caribbean.
+When she’s not traveling, Lisa works out of her home in New Orleans.